 Until the age of 7 years old, a girl’s life is ruled by emotions.
 She does not know how to control or contain them.
-Therefore, if the daughter starts crying because of fear or resentment, the “stop crying” phrase will not work with her.
+Therefore, if the daughter starts crying because of fear or resentment, the “stop crying” phrase will not work for her.
 Only when the child is convinced that her mother is there, and nothing threatens her, she will be able to calm down.

 Little girls can also throw tantrums because of their fatigue and from an excess of emotions.

 For a daughter to grow up into a calm adult, parents must create a favorable psychological atmosphere at home.
-Quarrels, screams and swearing are unacceptable as they will negatively affect the mental development of the child.
+Quarrels, screams, and swearing are unacceptable as they will negatively affect the mental development of the child.

 We also suggest reading the article Mama, I am a big girl now: how does the 7-year old crisis manifest itself in children.

 At this age, girls begin to actively interact with adults and peers.
 For them, “who” and “how” evaluates them, start being highly emotionally significant.
 It is important for a preschool-age girl to “be good” in the eyes of others so that she is noticed, and even better – praised.